guardian/frontend/docs/03-dev-howtos/18-working-with-emails.md

 - [footer](https://www.theguardian.com/email/form/footer/37) >> This is the one used in the footer on every page.
 - [plain](https://www.theguardian.com/email/form/plain/37) >> No header or description.
 Button will always be guardian-brand blue
 - [plaintone](https://www.theguardian.com/email/form/plaintone/3743) >> No header or description.
 Submit button splits from input on widescreen.
 Button defaults to blue but tone overrides can be applied.
 Used in [email interactives](https://www.theguardian.com/info/ng-interactive/2016/dec/07/sign-up-for-the-flyer).
 - [plaindark](https://www.theguardian.com/email/form/plaindark/3745) Used by [Documentaries](https://www.theguardian.com/world/ng-interactive/2016/oct/14/desert-fire-the-world-cup-rebels-of-kurdistan-video).
-Depreciated in favour of plaintone (which has a [dark option](http://localhost:9000/email/form/plaintone/3745)) and potentially removable, however, only if all usages can be found.
+Deprecated in favour of plaintone (which has a [dark option](http://localhost:9000/email/form/plaintone/3745)) and potentially removable, however, only if all usages can be found.

 The **listID** is the primary key of the email in [ExactTarget](https://www.marketingcloud.com/products/email-marketing/).
 Editorial should know the listID.
 Any tone applied to the form will be determined by the listID (see later section).